-- It is recommended a positive control (ideally heterozygous cells) and a negative control be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not show expected results. - 2.
-The antiglobulin techniques can only be considered valid if all negative tests react positively with IgG sensitised red cells. - In the Tube Technique one volume is approximately 50μl when using the 3 vial dropper provided.
+It is recommended a positive control (ideally heterozygous cells) and a 1. negative control be tested in parallel with each batch of tests.
+Tests must be considered invalid if controls do not show expected results.

-- The use of the reagents and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - The user must determine the suitability of the reagents for use in other techniques.
+- 2. The antiglobulin techniques can only be considered valid if all negative - tests react positively with IgG sensitised red cells.
+The reagents contain macromolecular potentiators which may cause false 3. positive reactions with IgG sensitised cells, it is recommended that patient's cells are tested with patient's plasma to test for false positive reactions. - In the Tube Technique one volume is approximately 50μl when using the 4. vial dropper provided. - 5.
+The use of the reagents and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use.
+User must determine suitability of the reagents for use in other techniques. - 6.